Event Handling

 Most internal calls (e.g. from import() or removeItem()) use the prototype method directly to avoid overhead and event noise.

-Events are stored in two separate maps per component:
+Events are stored in three separate maps per component:

 Event handling is implemented in src/lib/events.js.